oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Summary

 The architecture of a BFF is significantly more complicated than a browser-only application.
 It requires deploying and operating a server-side BFF component.
-Additionally, this pattern requires all interactions between the JavaScript application and the resource servers to be proxied by the BFF.
+Additionally, this pattern requires all interactions between the application and the resource servers to be proxied by the BFF.
 Depending on the deployment pattern, this proxy behavior can add a significant burden on the server-side components.
 See {{practical-deployment-scenarios}} for additional notes if the BFF is acting as the resource server.

 However, because of the nature of the BFF architecture pattern, it offers strong security guarantees.
 Using a BFF also ensures that the application's attack surface does not increase by using OAuth.
 The only viable attack pattern is hijacking the client application in the user's browser, a problem inherent to web applications.